 The beautiful countryside and scenic downlands between Winchester and Newbury, inspired Richard Adams’ best-selling book Watership Down.
 Follow in the tracks of Hazel, Fiver, Bigwig and companions as you walk along the footpaths of the Wayfarers’ Walk, the best way to enjoy Hampshire’s diverse countryside.
-A route map is available from Winchester Tourist Information Centre.
+A route map is available from Winchester Visitor Information Centre.

 Picturesque Itchen Abbas on the banks of the River Itchen, located between Winchester and New Alresford, is reputed to have provided the setting for Kingsley’s The Water Babies.

 Visit the village of Selbourne where the the 18th century poet and naturalist was born and spent the greater part of his life and and tour his house on Selborne High Street.